kostasl/kostasl/_sections/reading-list.md

 order: 4
 ---

 I love books!
-Here are some I'm reading now:
+Here are some that I've read or reading now:

 1. David Graeber: *Debpt the first 5000 years*
 2. Daniel Kahneman: "Thinking Fast and Slow"